rjt/untangle/README.md

 and that submit will transmit them even if http administration is turned off.

+THIS NEEDS A SCRIPT TO MAKE THESE LOUSY DIRECTIONS SIMPLER.
+The gist is that you copy ./usr/share/untangle/mod_python/auth/index.py over the real version after making a backup.
+Restart.
+How to force untangle to only SSL encrypted usernames and passwords.
 1.)
 Make a backup of the corresponding files on your system.
+2.) pushd /usr/share/untangle/mod_python/auth/
-2.) mkdir ./archive/ Move the corresponding '*.pyc' files.
+3.) mkdir ./archive/
-3.) copy these files to their locations on your gateway.
 4.)
+Move the corresponding '*.pyc' files to ./archive/
+      a.) mv index.py ./archive/
+5.) copy new file(s) to their locations on your gateway.
+      a.) mv ./usr/share/untangle/mod_python/auth/index.py  #This file forces https.
+6.)
 There will be a corresponding
-5.)
+7.)
 Verify it is installed by:

      ssh root@untangle
      # grep rjt /var/log/apache2/error.log